AlvaroCori/SIS_INTEL_PRACTICA_7/README.md

 #### Alvaro Bryan Cori Sanchez
 #### Mauricio Balderrama Ali

-Neural networks for classification of stars
+#### Neural networks for classification of stars

+#### Thick documentation is in Neuronal Network.
+#### The load of the neuronal network is in Neuronal Network Loaded and the test for the submittion of other csv file.
+#### The implementation of random forest is in Random Forest Experiment

 #### Experiment 1